How to Appreciate Diversity During the Holidays

 Celebrating diversity and inclusiveness is about using the holiday celebration time with friends and family to build understanding and awareness of the traditions and beliefs of others.

-3 Ways to Build Your Awareness of Diversity and Create an Inclusive Holiday Environment
+Building Awareness of Diversity and Create an Inclusive Holiday Environment

 Learn About Other Religious or Holiday Celebrations